WaltGurley/video-wall-test/README.md

-# immersion-test
+# Video wall test repo

-A repo to hold ephemeral web content for testing in the Immersion theater.
+A repo to hold ephemeral web content for testing on the Hunt Library video walls.